TW-JZT/TrustMave/README.md

 Please note that these version are recommended as they are already available on vlab.

 ## How to run
-To run the TrustMave simply use the following command.
+To run the TrustMave for the first time, simply use the following command.
 ```
 # cd to the root directory
-$ ./start
+$ ./setup
 ```
 This script will:
 * Create a python virtual environment (venv)